fract4d/gnofract4d/doc/manual.md

 that Python only allows a single thread in the Global Interpreter Lock, and that PyGTK is often compiled by Linux distribution vendors without thread support, meaning this lock is not released when running the GTK main loop.
+(This last is probably nottrue any more, but I haven't checked.)

 The way out of this is that the additional threads live only in the C++ code, where they are invisible to the Python code and GTK.
-When
-<function>pycalc</function> is called with asynchronous=True, it spawns a
-thread to do the calculation, which may in turn spawn more workers if we want multiple threads.
+When `pycalc` is called with asynchronous=True, it spawns a thread to do the calculation, which may in turn spawn more workers if we want multiple threads.
 These all write to the image buffer and report back what they're doing by writing messages into a pipe.
 This